SolaceLabs/solace-integration-guides/docs/_guides/assets/solaceMessaging.md

 ![]({{ site.baseurl }}/assets/images/connectivity-info.png)

-### Option 2: Start a Solace PubSub+ Software Message Broker
+### Option 2: Start a Solace PubSub+ Software Event Broker

-* Follow [these instructions]({{ site.links-vmr-setup }}){:target="_top"} to start the software message broker in leading Clouds, Container Platforms or Hypervisors.
-The tutorials outline where to download and how to install the Solace software message broker.
+* Follow [these instructions]({{ site.links-vmr-setup }}){:target="_top"} to start the software event broker in leading Clouds, Container Platforms or Hypervisors.
+The tutorials outline where to download and how to install the Solace software event broker.
 * The messaging connectivity information are the following:
-    * Host: \<public_ip> (IP address assigned to the software message broker in tutorial instructions)
+    * Host: \<public_ip> (IP address assigned to the software event broker in tutorial instructions)
     * Message VPN: default
     * Client Username: sampleUser (can be any value)
     * Client Password: samplePassword (can be any value)

-    Note: By default, the Solace software message broker "default" message VPN has authentication disabled.
+    Note: By default, the Solace software event broker "default" message VPN has authentication disabled.

 ### Option 3: Get access to a Solace PubSub+ appliance